ScriptFUSION/Mapper/README.md

 [![Test coverage][Coverage image]][Coverage]
 [![Code style][Style image]][Style]

 Mapper transforms arrays from one format to another using an object composition DSL.
 An application often receives data from a foreign source structured differently than it wants.
-We can use Mapper to transform data into a more suitable format by using a `Mapping` as shown in the following example.
+We can use Mapper to transform foreign data into a more suitable format for our application using a `Mapping` as shown in the following example.

 ```php
 $mappedData = (new Mapper)->map($data, new MyMapping);